 District 181 schools in Clarendon Hills include , and .
 There is currently no plan to re-examine the DARE program in the Hinsdale District 181 schools.

 Included in Monday's agenda packet is a memo from Clarendon Hills Police Chief Ted Jenkins to village trustees in which he endorses the replacement of DARE with the expanded SELAS program.

 "By integrating the two programs, the Village and District staff believe they fulfill the same goals of the DARE program while reducing the impact on instructional time and allowing the Village to focus its resources on core programs," Jenkins' memo reads.
 "In addition to participation with the SELAS program, the proposal would continue to have the Police Department assigning a Police Officer to be a regular liaison with the schools, in addition to his or her normal responsibilities."

-In a statement sent to Patch after the village's July press release, District 181 Superintendent Dr. Renée Schuster said the district is open to the possibility of DARE being discontinued at the Clarendon Hills schools.
+after the village's July press release, District 181 Superintendent Dr. Renée Schuster said the district is open to the possibility of DARE being discontinued at the Clarendon Hills schools.